 Devonshire Beach is found at the south end of Lesser Slave Lake Provincial Park and is recognized as one of the 10 top beaches in Canada.
 This 1.5 kilometre stretch of natural and groomed sandy beach is a great place to spend an afternoon swimming, building sand castles, relaxing and watching the waves come in.
-Devonshire Beach is also the host of the the Alberta Open Sand Sculpture Championships in July.
+Devonshire Beach is also the host to a summer sand castle competition.
+Visit www.slavelakeregion.ca for current event details.